pranshupatel/ColourBlock/README.md

     * README.md contributions
         * I edited and added new additions to How to Play, Code structure and Major Classes.
 I also added the content of Description of Directory Structure.
 These new additions are further expanding on how to play by making it more descriptive, adding more detail to code structure so that it is easier to understand and expanded on the classes I worked on in the Major Classes section.
 For Description of Directory I explained how the code was laid out and explained the other folders used in the repo.

-* Wilson:
+* Long Uy Nguyen:
   * Code contributions
-    * I implemented all coding aspects of blocks and the behaviours that all the other classes will access.
-Rotation implementation directly inherited from Harvin's description, with slight modification that is having each rotation being a snapshot to reduce duplicate checks.
+    * I implemented all aspects of blocks attributes and the behaviours that all the other classes access.
+The rotate implementation is directly inherited from Harvin's description/suggestion, with a slight modification that is having each rotation being a snapshot of the block to reduce duplicate checks.
   * README.md contributions
-    * I contributed to README.md by adding in the major methods of the blocks.
-If one wants to modify the behaviour and attributes of the blocks, then these methods are the main point of focus, as they are the main functionalities.
-I have also added the section in blocks that is the weakest (rotate methods) and could use better implementation, or perhaps reimplementation if one wants to extend the block classes and to improve the algorithmic runtime.
+    * I contributed to README.md by adding in the description of the major methods of blocks and editing all description related to blocks.
+If one wants to modify the behaviour and or the attributes of the blocks, then these areas are the main point of focus, as they are the main functionalities of all the blocks.
+I have also added to the "How to extend" sections the weakest part of blocks (rotate methods) that could use better implementation, or perhaps to be reinplemented if one wants to extend the block classes to improve the algorithmic runtime.

 * Yan Chen (Ryan)
   * Code Contributions